edwardwalton2001/CAT_RISK_PROJECT/README.md

 WITH exposure_region AS(
     SELECT
         exposure.region,
-        SUM(total_tiv_usd) AS total_tiv, -- Total tiv from all locations in the region SUM(
+        SUM(total_tiv_usd) AS total_tiv, -- Calculates total TIV from all locations in the region.
+    SUM(
         CASE
             WHEN hazard_band = 'Severe'
             THEN exposure.total_tiv_usd
             ELSE 0
         END
-    ) AS severe_tiv, -- Calculates the amount of regional TIV located within Severe hazard zones
+    ) AS severe_tiv, -- Calculates the amount of regional TIV located within Severe hazard zones.

     SUM(